MetOffice/qgis-plugin-edr/README.md

 Currently, there are some limitations in using the plugin:

 - Lack of support for trajectories and cubic spatial/temporal queries
-- CoverageJSON: the plugin only supports a subset of this formt
+- CoverageJSON: the plugin only supports a subset of this format
-- Performace: depending on the spatial/temporal extent of your query, QGIS might struggle with rendering and displaying the results.
+- Performance: depending on the spatial/temporal extent of your query, QGIS might struggle with rendering and displaying the results.